 The largely C14th All Saints Church is a grade one listed building.
 Knocked about a bit by the reforming Protestants but spared the excesses of Victorian ‘modernisation’, it has stood as a monument to mans’ skill and devotion to Christianity for more than 700 years.

 Visitors’ initial impression is of the church’s size and simplicity.
 On closer inspection it not only contains important architectural features but also has an interesting history in that a past rector, Professor John Stevens Henlsow and its school children have played key roles in Darwin’s Theory of Evolution.

 To find out more about the architecture of Hitcham Church click here

-To join the Friends of Hitcham Church, make a donation or enquire about leaving a legacy please contact Nicola Currie [email protected] or The Rector at The Rectory, Rattlesden, Bury St Edmunds IP30 0RA tel 01449 737197.
+To join the Friends of Hitcham Church, make a donation or enquire about leaving a legacy please contact the secretary, Nicola Currie, or The Rector at The Rectory Rattlesden, Bury St Edmunds IP30 0RA, tel: 07894 467157.

 To view the Friends of Hitcham Church Data Protection Policy click here.